The Grey Nurse Said Nothing (The General Motors Hour): Production

 In February 1960, ATN 7 announced they were making a new show, General Motors Hour, sponsored by General Motors, in conjunction with GTV 9, Melbourne, QTQ9 Brisbane, and NWS 9 Adelaide, starting in May.
 It was to be presented by Harry Dearth and consist of two drama specials and one documentary.
 Their first production was to be a production of The Grey Nurse Said Nothing.
 ATN purchased the rights to the play in February 1960 - they had the right to broadcast it for 60 days from the premiere.
 It was the first time a script from Playhouse 90 had been adapted for Australian television and involved the largest cast ever assembled for an ATN 7 teledrama, with 20 speaking parts and 40 extras.

 Director David Cahill and set designer Geoff Wedlock flew to Cairns to take photographs and sketches of the courthouse where the trial took place in the story.
 The courthouse was reproduced at ATN 7's studios in Epping.
 The scenes outside the courtroom were filmed before small mobile sets such as a barroom, a bedroom, a schoolroom and a beach picnic.
 The lighting in the courtroom was dimmed when these scenes were reached in the play and the small sets were spotlighted.
 The cast had a month of rehearsals, including three weeks of "dry runs" in a city rehearsal studio, before it was finally recorded on videotape on 23 April 1960.

 The four leads were cast by March.

 The dress rehearsal was played back to the cast and crew to give them a chance to correct any possible mistakes.

 The cost of the play was over £4,000, £3,500 of which was provided by the advertiser.
 The cost of buying the rights to screen a film at this time was estimated at £500.

 Future writer Ken Shadie did audio.

+Scenes of its production were seen in the documentary This Is Television.